A Process Algebra for Games: Support for Multi-person Games -- Extended Purchasing Example

 \section{Support for Multi-person Games -- Extended Purchasing Example}

 In fact, the axioms in Table \ref{AxiomOfOAC} and Table \ref{AxiomOfPO} can be naturally used in multi-person games without any alternation.
-For a three-person games, let $t$ be a GameACP process term corresponding to a strategy of the first player, $s$ a GameACP process term corresponding to a strategy of the second player and $u$ a GameACP process term corresponding to a strategy of the third player.
+For a three-person games, let $t$ be a GameACP or GameAPTC process term corresponding to a strategy of the first player, $s$ a GameACP or GameAPTC process term corresponding to a strategy of the second player and $u$ a GameACP or GameAPTC process term corresponding to a strategy of the third player.
 The process term $t\sqcap s\sqcap u$ can be deduced to an execution of these strategies by use of the above axioms.
 We show this situation in the section.

 The process graph of the extended Purchasing composite Web Service is illustrated in Fig. \ref{Purchasing21}.
 The process of the Purchasing composite Web Service can be expressed by the following process term in ACP.